JoshDevHub/Coffee-Book/README.md

 The frontend of the app does use server rendered templates, but I also make use of Turbo and Stimulus to provide a more modern, SPA-like feel to various sections of the site.
 When a user likes a post or comment, a full page reload isn't triggered thanks to Turbo Streams.
 I also use Stimulus to provide some JavaScript reactivity with dropdowns, toggles, and form feedback.

 #### Robust Test Suite
-This project includes over 100 test cases with 97% coverage (measured using [SimpleCov](https://github.com/simplecov-ruby/simplecov)).
+This project has 97% test coverage (measured using [SimpleCov](https://github.com/simplecov-ruby/simplecov)).
 Model methods, decorators, and helpers are unit tested with RSpec, and every major feature of the site is system tested using RSpec and Capybara.
+I also use [FactoryBot](https://github.com/thoughtbot/factory_bot_rails) to aid in creating data for my tests.

 ## Reflections